rei/rei-cedar-docs/docs/getting-started/building-components-with-cedar/README.md

 <cdr-doc-table-of-contents-shell parentSelector='h2' childSelector='h3'>

-The primary benefits of a design system include code reusability, consistency and increased design and development efficiency.
-However a design system is not intended to distribute business logic, domain-specific styling, or other more complex UI elements.
+Cedar’s main benefits as a design system are in the reusability of its code, which increases our overall consistency and design and development efficiency.

-For example, Cedar provides all of the elements necessary to build a login form component, but the business logic behind that form should be determined by the backend requirements of the authentication system it logs into.
-Furthermore, the UI/UX may need to be customized for the context in which it is rendered, and it would be impractical for Cedar to build in support for every possible use case of a login form.

 By distributing flexible atomic design system elements (Vue components, design tokens, CSS styles) we provide teams with all the tools necessary to create performant branded reusable components.

-By creating new components following shared standards, we can help extend the Cedar library as well as ensure high-quality customer experiences.
+## Understanding Cedar's Limits
+At times, you may have a specific use case where you feel Cedar is not providing the customization or support needed.
+This is normal, as a design system is not intended to distribute business logic, domain-specific styling, or other more complex UI elements.
+So what to do?

+1. **Reach out to the Cedar team on Slack:** Contact us at #cedar-user-support or join our office hours to get 1:1 support.
+We’ll evaluate the issue and can help make changes in our system to better support you.
+This is the first and best option.

+2. **Build a reusable component:** After talking with us, we may find the Cedar design system elements don’t satisfy the requirements for your application.
+At this point you may need to override Cedar directly or replace those elements with entirely new ones.
+Read on for further guidance on our shared standards for building reusable components.

 ## Principles
 When building a new component, we encourage you to keep these core principals in mind to create durable solutions that can easily be shared and maintained: